adamsilver/fdpb/02-a-checkout-flow.md

 ## Layout

-Up to now we've been focused on the design of the form itself within each page, but we haven't considered the interface holistically.
-Usually checkout pages are given a special treatment; a more streamlined layout that helps reduce noise and keeps users on task.
+Up to now, we've focused on the design of the form within each page, but we haven't considered the interface holistically.
+In fact, this is one of the dangers of composing interfaces out of pre-defined smaller components.
+In the end, the overall design can be neglected.

+Usually, checkout pages are given special treatment; a more streamlined layout that helps reduce noise and keeps users on task.
 For example, the header usually contains a logo and nothing else.

-By omitting other components like the navigation bar and search form, users are able to focus on checking out without distraction whilst simulataneously priorising the main content.
+By omitting other components like the navigation bar and search form, users can focus on checking out without distraction while simultaneously prioritising the main content.

 ![Layout](.)

 ### Progress Bar

-Progress bars are normally employed on multi-step checkout flows because they give users an idea of where they are in the process and how long's left.
-Whilst this makes sense, there's very little data that shows including one *adds value* or is even noticed by users.
+Progress bars are often used within checkout because they give users an idea of where they are in the process and how long's left.
+While this makes sense, there's very little data to show including one *adds value*.

 ![Progress indicator](./images/Progress_indicators_2.png)

-There are practical reasons for avoid progress bars too.
-First, they take up a lot of space at the top of the page which is particularly important on mobile as the main content is pushed further down.
-Second, squeezing a well-design and accessible progress bar (with clear labelling) into a small viewport is nigh on impossible to do elegantly.
-And to top it off, handling conditional sections is really hard because you either show that step regardless which is misleading, or you show it when it's relevant which is a little dishonest.
+There are practical reasons for avoiding progress bars too.
+First, they take up a lot of space at the top of the page which is of particular importance on mobile as the main content is pushed further down.
+Second, fitting an accessible progress bar (with clear labeling) into a small viewport is nigh on impossible.
+And to top it off, handling conditional sections is hard because you either always show the step which is misleading, or you show it when it's relevant which is dishonest.

 Instead, it's better to start without a progress bar.
 Then you can test to see if your users struggle without one by conducting research.
-Remember, it's far easier (and cheaper) to add features than it is to remove them after the fact.
+Remember, it's far easier (and cheaper) to add features than to remove them after the fact.

 Not having a progress bar prioritises the main content, by moving it further up the page, which speaks to principle 6 again, *prioritise content*.
-Having meticulously considered many other details, users should be getting through the process relatively quickly anyway, so there is little need for a progress bar.
+Having meticulously considered many other details, users should get through the process with little fuss anyway.

-*(Note: some forms are really long&mdash;a lot longer than the checkout flow.
-In this case, you might need some indication of progress, which is something we'll be looking at in chapter 10, “A Really Long Form”.)*
+*(Note: some forms are especially long—a lot longer than the checkout.
+In this case, you might need some indication of progress, which is something we'll look in detail in chapter 10, “A Really Long Form.”)*

 ### Order Summary

-When your shopping in a physical shop you, pick up your items and place them in your shopping basket.
-Even when you go to the till, you can see what those items are as the sales assistant scans them in.
-Sometimes last minute we change our minds and take an item off the conveyor belt.
-Or we realise we forgot something and quickly dash to get it.
+When you're shopping in a physical shop you, pick up your items and place them in your shopping basket.
+Eventually you checkout at the till.
+All the while, you can see what you're buying.
+Sometimes at the last minute, we change our mind and take an item off the conveyor belt.
+Or we realise we forgot something and dash off to get it.

-We need a way to give users the same experience digitally, so we put an order summary panel on every page of the checkout.
-This way, users are fully informed and don't have to rely on memory to know what they're buying and how they're buying it.
+Having an overview throughout the shopping experience is important, and so we need a way to give users the same thing digitally.
+An order summary placed on every page keeps users informed without having to rely on memory to know what they're buying.

 ![Order Summary](.)

-The order summary should look similar to the review page, except that it's smaller.
-Also, it will be updated with more and more information as the user completes each step of the flow.
-For example, on the email address screen, it will mostly be a copy of the basket.
-Then on the next screen it will display the user's email address.
-Then on the next screen it will display the mobile phone too.
-And so on.
-And like the review page, if users spot a mistake at any time, they should be able to jump back to that step by clicking the edit link.
+As the user completes each step, the order summary will contain more and more information.
+For example, on the first screen (email address), it will contain what they're buying.
+On the next screen it will also contain their email address, and so forth.
+If the user spots a mistake, they can jump back to any previous step by clicking the edit link—just like the review page.

 Layout wise, the summary panel should be less prominent than the form.
-So it should be placed beside the form on large viewports, and below the form on mobile, where there isn't enough room.
+So it should be placed beside the form on large viewports, and below the form on mobile, where there isn't enough room for it.

 ### Back Links